gitter-badger/ruby-stacktrace/README.md

 ## Requirements

-1. Linux (planning OS X support though!)
+1. Linux (OS X support is planned)
 2. The most recent pre-release of `rbspy` (download from [the github releases page](https://github.com/jvns/ruby-stacktrace/releases))

 rbspy supports Ruby 1.9.1 to 2.5.0.
-Any Ruby version (system Ruby

 ## How to get rbspy